top of page

 The Ultimate Guide to Cooling Foods in Ayurveda

-• Choose cooling Ayurvedic foods that naturally reduce internal heat
+• Choose cooling Ayurvedic foods that naturally help reduce internal heat

 What Kinds of Foods Reduce Body Heat in Ayurveda?

-Ayurveda teaches that foods with sweet, bitter, and astringent tastes tend to cool the body, while sour, salty, and pungent foods increase heat.
+Ayurveda teaches that foods with sweet, bitter, and astringent tastes help cool the body, while sour, salty, and pungent foods tend to increase internal heat.

 Focus on: